-In January 2014, Leigh Rosanoski chose to write a short, one-off post about kindness on her facebook page.
-By dawn she had designed a ‘miraculous circle’ meme and decided to post about kindness every Thursday.
+In January 2014, Leigh Rosanoski wrote a short, one-off post about kindness on her Facebook page.
+She continued to do so every week.
 Six months later, inspired by the transformational power of kindness and her vision of a kinder world, she launched a kindness movement with 1,000 kindness cards and her Kiwi can-do attitude.

-With a core value of unconditional kindness (being kind without judgement or expectation), and her belief that a kind heart beats within us all, Leigh created the Kind Hearts Movement to inspire an international momentum to do what we can, where we can and how we can to make a difference.
+With a core value of unconditional kindness and her belief that a kind heart beats within us all, Leigh created the Kind Hearts Movement to inspire an international momentum to do what we can, where we can and how we can make a difference.

-Every day is kindness day and brings infinite possibilities to change lives and create a kinder world
+Our team of volunteers see every day as a kindness day which brings infinite possibilities to change lives and create a kinder world.

 Our volunteers bring their passion, time, energy, expertise and kindness to our organisation, with a deep commitment to our Purpose of empowering individuals and groups to strengthen communities through unconditional kindness.